 Benefits of vitamins in the evening

 It has also been recommended to take vitamin D with food.
 According to a study in 2010, vitamin D was most effective when taken with the largest meal of the day.
-The theory is that as vitamin D is absorbed through the intestines, consuming it with a large meal is the most effective way for the supplement to be absorbed into the body.
+The theory is that as vitamin D is a fat-soluble vitamin and is absorbed through the intestines.
+Some experts feel consuming vitamin D with a large meal that contains some fat or oils maybe an effective way for vitamin D to be absorbed into the body.
+Keep in mind that Ddrops products already contain purified coconut oil, so the vitamin D is already paired with an oil.

 However, it likely does not matter when you take your vitamin D. The many studies that try and nail down a time for optimal absorption are so conflicting that no one has a conclusion.

 With taking medication, many people recommend building it into a daily routine to help make sure that you are consistent and stay on track.
 Another related point is to make it easy to take something daily.
 Some people find liquids (like Ddrops!) easier to swallow than pills and capsules.
-Take our quiz to find out if you need a vitamin D supplement!
+Take our quiz at the bottom of this page to find out if you need a vitamin D supplement!
 Since time of day does not seem to effect vitamin D, it seems that as long as you are taking your vitamin D supplements at some point during the day, you are golden.
 Enjoy!

 Have you ever wondered what IU means on your vitamin D label?
 What about the amount of vitamin D in multivitamins?
 We’ve got answers to all your vitamin D questions here.